Alex-Usmanov/sdg_example/README.md

 3. highly observable: analytics and error logging (you can find interesting data in the console too). theoretically you could build dashboards and stuff with this information
 4. its tested!!!! there are tests!!! seriously, check them out, please.
 5. it handles lack of internet gracefully
-6. state management: using built-in flutter's valuenotifier+valuelistenablebuilder. no crazy concurrency here hence no need for state management
+6. state management: using built-in flutter's valuenotifier+valuelistenablebuilder. no crazy concurrency here hence no need for sophisticated state management

 also, i believe that working with github like its a real project bulletpoint needs to be addressed. i am a fan of trunk based development, ci+tests making sure your code is sound, but implementing it here, especially with no one to codereview. selfmerged pull requests in my opinion are an irrelevant test for a senior position (but thats just me)